Limestone Ledger for 3/12/20

 Exercise class

 Beginning Monday, March 9, the Limestone County Council on Aging will hold balance and mobility exercise classes for those age 60 and older 9-10 a.m.
 Mondays and Wednesdays at Tanner Senior Center, 13589 Lucas Ferry Road, Athens.
 The class, intended to improve balance and mobility, reduct fall risk and improve quality of life, is tailored to individual needs.
 Good for any fitness level.
-To RSVP, call Madison at 256-233-6412
+To RSVP: 256-233-6412

 MEETINGS